DeveloperAlly/react-moralis-livequery-ping/README.md

 ## Description

 This DApp uses moralis server, DB and functions (LiveQuery and Cloud Function) to subscribe to onchain events from a contract deployed to Polygon, BSC and Kovan networks in real time.
-When a user pings the front end, the DApp will increment the count and show the latest ping information.
+When a user pings the front end, the react DApp will increment the count and show the latest ping information.

 Hosted Live on Vercel: https://react-moralis-livequery-ping.vercel.app/